tswayzee/fetching-apis/README.md

 - Convert to JSON with `response.json()`
 - Render results (in step 5!)

-:pushpin: Add the key to `server.js`
+:pushpin: Add this new route to `server.js`

 ```js
 app.get('/movies', async (req, res) => {